akshith27hiremath/AutoZoomLogIn/README.md

 # AUTO ZOOM LOGIN

 ### Description
 I developed this script at the start of online classes because I found manually searching up the Meeting ID number and password in the timetable pdf, then copying both into zoom, to be time consuming.
-This script requires some initial setup and then shortens the login process from 30+ seconds and multiple keystrokes to an instantaneous process.
+This script requires some initial setup, but then shortens the login process from the 30+ seconds hassle of finding the ID/pwd and multiple uneccessary keystrokes to an instantaneous process from there on out.

 <br>